 - An APK or App Bundle that I no longer maintain is using a deprecated version of the Play Billing Library.
 Do I need to update?

 - We strongly recommend updating all APKs to the latest version of the Play Billing Library.
 However, if an APK is no longer maintained, then no action is required for the APK at this time.
 This deprecation prevents only new apps and updates from using older versions of the Play Billing Library.
 Existing apps that use a deprecated version of the library will continue to function as expected.
 Please ensure that all actively maintained APKs are updated.

-- How can I upgrade from Play Billing Library v2 to v3?
+- How can I upgrade from an earlier version of Play Billing Library?

-- Update the dependency in your release to use v3 or higher of the Play Billing Library.
+Update the dependency in your release to use v5 or higher of the Play Billing Library.
 To see what changed between releases, read the release notes.